accordproject/techdocs/docs/tutorial-create.md

  ´   `  |° ´ Y `

 ?
 What is the name of your template? mylease
 ?
+Who is the author? me
-What is the namespace for your model? org.acme.lease create mylease/README.md create mylease/package.json
+?
+What is the namespace for your model? org.acme.lease create mylease/README.md create mylease/logo.png
+   create mylease/package.json
    create mylease/request.json
    create mylease/logic/logic.ergo